 Ammon, like Moab, descended from Lot.
 Ammon’s land was north of Moab’s.
 The Arnon River was the border between their lands.
 The Ammonites seized the tribe of Gad’s land when Israel was conquered by Assyria.
 Judah was by right of kinship the heir, not Ammon, but Ammon joined with Nebuchadnezzar against Judah and Jerusalem.
 They rejoiced over Judah’s fall.
 [2]

-The Ammonites placed their children into the hands of metal idol whom they called Molech.
+The Ammonites placed their children into the hands of a metal idol whom they called Molech.
 Underneath its hands a fire burned.
 They burnt their children alive.
 God warned them that their villages would be burned with fire.
-As they did to children so it happened to them.
+As they did to children so it would happen to them.

 “Wail, O Heshbon, for Ai is plundered!
 Cry, you daughters of Rabbah, gird yourselves with sackcloth!
 Lament and run to and fro by the walls; for Milcom shall go into captivity with his priests and his princes together.”
 Jeremiah 49:3

 The Lord gave Jeremiah a vision of Ammon’s future.
 Heshbon, Ai and Rabbah would be taken from him.
-They should go ahead and put their sackcloth on now and wail, cry and lament.
-This prophecy will come to pass.
-The Lord prewarned the priests and princes of Milcom of captivity.
+They can put sackcloth on now because prophecy shall come to pass.
+The Lord prewarned Ammon’s idolatrous priests and princes of captivity.
 Captivity is a type of expulsion from paradise.
-When people rebel against the Lord, He removes them from His land.
+When people rebel against God, He removes them from His land.

 Ammon enjoyed plush valleys and riches.
 Sadly, they trusted in these assets rather than in God.
 Rather than giving thanks to God, he assumed he deserved them.
 He fearlessly boasted, “Who shall come against me?”
 But the Lord promised to bring his neighbors against him and drive him out.
 After a time out, God would restore the land to him.

-Next, the Lord speaks a prophetic word to the people of Edom.
+Next, the Lord spoke a prophetic word for the people of Edom.

 “Against Edom.
 Thus says the Lord of hosts: is wisdom no more in Teman?
 Has counsel perished from the prudent?
 Has their wisdom vanished?”
 Jeremiah 49:7